Unified Concept Editing in Diffusion Models: Method

 This updates the weights such that the output no longer reflects concept $c_i$, effectively erasing that concept from the model's generations and eliminating generations of the undesired characteristics.

-\paragraph{Debiasing} To debias a concept $c_i$ (e.g. "doctor") across attributes $a_1, a_2, ..., a_p$ (e.g. "white", "asian", "black", ..), we want the model to generate the concept with evenly distributed attributes.
+\paragraph{Debiasing} To debias a concept $c_i$ (e.g. ``doctor'') across attributes $a_1, a_2, ..., a_p$ (e.g. ``white'', ``asian'', ``black'', ..), we want the model to generate the concept with evenly distributed attributes.
 This is achieved by adjusting the magnitude of $v_i$ along the directions of $v_{a_1}, v_{a_2}, ..., v_{a_p}$, where $v_{a_i} = W^\mathrm{old}a_i$ corresponds to the attribute text prompts:

 The constants $\alpha_i$ are chosen such that the diffusion model generates the concept with any desired probability for each attribute.
 This enables our method to debias multiple attributes simultaneously, unlike previous approaches such as TIME and concept ablation that can debias across dual attributes only.
+We provide the detailed algorithm in Alg \ref{algo:debias}.

-\paragraph{Moderation} To moderate concept $c_i$ (e.g. "nudity"), we perform an edit where the target output $v_i^*$ aligns with an unconditional prompt $c_0$ (e.g. " "):
+\paragraph{Moderation} To moderate concept $c_i$ (e.g. ``nudity''), we perform an edit where the target output $v_i^*$ aligns with an unconditional prompt $c_0$ (e.g. `` ''):

 This replaces the output for $c_i$ with a more generic, unconditional output $c_0$, moderating the model's response by reducing extreme attributes of that concept.